erthink/libmdbx/README.md

 `brew install bash`.

 ### iOS
-Unfortunately, the current versions of the iPhone SDK are missing few important system header files, and one of these files is required for building the library.
-So you should manually copy at least the `sys/vmmeter.h` from the OSX SDK or iPhoneSimulator SDK.
-If this header file is missing, you will get the corresponding message from the compiler, and near in the src/elements/osal.h` file there are [examples of how this can be done](src/elements/osal.h#L97-L109).

 To build _libmdbx_ for iOS, we recommend using CMake using the "[toolchain file](https://cmake.org/cmake/help/latest/variable/CMAKE_TOOLCHAIN_FILE.html)" from the [ios-cmake](https://github.com/leetal/ios-cmake) project.